SenseNet/sncom-resources/_docs/install-to-azure.md

 - messaging

 ## Deploy the database to the cloud
-We will deploy the database to an Azure SQL Server instance.
+We will deploy the database to an **Azure SQL Database**.
 The easiest way to do that is the following:

 1. open SQL Management Studio
 2. right click on the local database